ARCTIC WOLF

 BASIC FACTS ABOUT ARCTIC WOLVES

-No other wolf in the world can offer the same coloring as the Arctic Wolf.
-It is very unique due to the location where it is found.
-While some species of wolves do have some white coloring, this one is almost completely white.
-They do offer some aspects of yellow, gray, and black in places though.
+No other wolf in the world can offer the same coloring as the Arctic wolf.
+It is very unique due to the location of their native range.
+While some subspecies of wolves do have some white coloring, Arctics are almost completely white.
+They do offer some aspects of yellow, gray, and black in places.

 DIET